 Ledger close time is constrained to a few seconds, thus preventing the execution of arbitrarily large transactions, regardless of the resource fees involved.
 All the resources referenced in the prior section are subject to a per-transaction limit.
 Additionally, the memory (RAM) usage by a transaction is capped, though it is not subject to any charge.

-The limits are may change in the mainnet release.
-They can also be updated, usually increased, based on the network validator consensus.
+These resource limits may change in the Mainnet release.
+They can also be updated, usually increased, based on the network validator vote and consensus.

 |Ledger Entry Writes||20|

 Metering is a crucial mechanism within the host environment that accounts for the resource costs, such as CPU instructions and RAM usage, incurred during the execution of a smart contract.
 The outcomes of metering act as the canonical truth of a smart contract's execution cost and serve as an input for fee computations.